Ola Ahlvarsson: Early ventures

-Ola was part of several Swedish start up companies after leaving school, Swedish Body Armour Group, Soups & Subs, Music Zone and Internet Media Web Store as well as investing in a small real estate operation in Bollnäs, Sweden.
+Ahlvarsson was involved in several Swedish startups after leaving school, including Swedish Body Armour Group, Soups & Subs, Music Zone and Internet Media Web Store, as well as a real estate investment in Bollnäs, Sweden.

-In 1997, Ahlvarsson was one of the early pioneers of the European Internet scene as a co-founder of Boxman, at the time the largest European e-commerce store selling CDs online.
-Boxman was founded by two teams of entrepreneurs, one with roots in Musiczone.se, with Fredrik Sidfalk, Ola Ahlvarsson and Gustaf Burström and, the other with roots in Videobutiken led by Krister Hanner, Kent Granat, Bill Odqvist and Håkan Damberg.
-The company was founded by among others, former SAS CEO Jan Carlzon and Kjell Spångberg.
-Ahlvarsson was Vice President International and helped internationalize operations for the company, setting up local offices in various European markets.
+In 1997, Ahlvarsson was a co-founder of Boxman, an early European e-commerce company selling CDs online.
+Boxman was founded by two teams of entrepreneurs: one with roots in Musiczone.se, including Fredrik Sidfalk, Ahlvarsson and Gustaf Burström, and the other from Videobutiken, led by Krister Hanner, Kent Granat, Bill Odqvist and Håkan Damberg.
+The company was backed by, among others, former SAS CEO Jan Carlzon and Kjell Spångberg.
+Ahlvarsson served as Vice President International, overseeing the company's expansion into European markets.